Insight: In recession-hit Spain, hints of new competitiveness

 Spain's export success is one of a few green shoots around Europe.
 In Ireland, some businesses are benefiting from falls in wage levels, while the country's plunge in land prices has encouraged a new wave of foreign direct investment.
-In Italy, businesses have applauded the way the government loosened rigid employment rules in the hope that it will lead to more investment and hiring.
+[ID:nL6E8JM651] In Italy, businesses have applauded the way the government loosened rigid employment rules in the hope that it will lead to more investment and hiring.

 None of these things mean Europe's economic crisis is over.
 Governments are still grappling with how to encourage growth while paying down debt.
 But taken together, they offer some hope that the past few years of pain may be having some positive impact.

-"Better exports reflect to a large extent an improvement in competitiveness - falling labour costs, better productivity, lower wages," said Pier Carlo Padoan, chief economist at the Organisation for Economic Co-operation and Development, the Paris-based think-tank.
+"Better exports reflect to a large extent an improvement in competitiveness - falling labor costs, better productivity, lower wages," said Pier Carlo Padoan, chief economist at the Organisation for Economic Co-operation and Development, the Paris-based think-tank.
 Nevertheless, the OECD says the short-term outlook for the euro zone's weaker economies remains poor.
 "The euro area will be in recession till the end of the year, and unemployment is rising still," Padoan said.

 Realsec's domestic business was doing fine until 2007.
 Cheap credit fuelled a ballooning housing market, and the Spanish economy was growing faster than the rest of Europe.